TorbjornLarsson/GenomeAnalysisVT2022/README.txt

-test Project for Genome Analysis VT2022.
+Project for Genome Analysis VT2022.